NaughtFound/kaizo/docs/source/index.rst

-.. kaizo docs documentation master file, created by sphinx-quickstart on Tue Dec 16 17:26:12 2025.
+.. kaizo documentation master file, created by sphinx-quickstart on Tue Dec 16 17:26:12 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-kaizo docs documentation
+Kaizo Documentation
 ========================

 Add your content using ``reStructuredText`` syntax.
 See the